SebastianMC/obsidian-custom-sort/README.md

   - 'a' goes before 'z' and numbers are treated specifically and 2 goes before 11
 - `  order-desc: a-z` - **reverse alphabetical order**, aka reverse natural, aka descending alphabetical
   - 'z' goes before 'a' and numbers are treated specifically and 11 goes before 2
-- `  order-asc: true a-z` - **true alphabetical order**, where 'a' goes before 'z' and numbers are treated as texts and 11 goes before 2
+- `  order-asc: true a-z` - **true alphabetical order**
+  - 'a' goes before 'z' and numbers are treated as texts and 11 goes before 2
-- `  order-desc: true a-z` - **true reverse alphabetical order**, where 'z' goes before 'a' and numbers are treated as texts and 11 goes before 2
+- `  order-desc: true a-z` - **true reverse alphabetical order**, aka descending true alphabetical
+  - 'z' goes before 'a' and numbers are treated as texts and 11 goes before 2
-- `  order-asc: created`
+- `  order-asc: created` - **by creation date**
+  - the oldest notes go first.
+Sub-folders pushed to the top, alphabetically
-- `  order-desc: created`
+- `  order-desc: created` - **by creation date, descending**
+  - the newest notes go first.
+Sub-folders pushed to the bottom, alphabetically
-- `  order-asc: modified`
+- `  order-asc: advanced created` - **by creation date, also for folders**
+  - the oldest notes and sub-folders go first
+  - for sub-folders the creation date of the oldest contained note is taken as folder's creation date
+  - sub-folders not containing any notes are pushed to the top, alphabetically
-- `  order-desc: modified`
+- `  order-desc: advanced created` - **by creation date, descending, also for folders**
+  - the newest notes and sub-folders go first
+  - for sub-folders the creation date of the newest contained note is taken as folder's creation date
+  - sub-folders not containing any notes are pushed to the bottom, alphabetically
-- `  order-asc: advanced modified`
+- `  order-asc: modified` - **by modification date**
+  - the most dusty notes go first.
+Sub-folders pushed to the top, alphabetically
-- `  order-desc: advanced modified`
+- `  order-desc: modified` - **by modification date, descending**
+  - the most recently modified notes go first.
+Sub-folders pushed to the bottom, alphabetically
-- `  order-asc: advanced created`
+- `  order-asc: advanced modified` - **by modification date, also for folders**
+  - the most dusty notes and sub-folders go first
+  - for sub-folders the modification date of the most dusty contained note is taken as folder's modification date
+  - sub-folders not containing any notes are pushed to the top, alphabetically
-- `  order-desc: advanced created`
+- `  order-desc: advanced modified` - **by modification date, descending, also for folders**
+  - the most recently modified notes and sub-folders go first
+  - for sub-folders the modification date of the most recently modified contained note is taken as folder's modification date
+  - sub-folders not containing any notes are pushed to the bottom, alphabetically

+> Remark:
+> In the above list the `-asc` stems from 'Ascending' and `-desc` stems from `Descending`

 ## Ribbon icon